zediious/tpfz-sprinkles/content/en/docs/Notable Mods/combatoverhaul.md

 Simply put, this mod makes power attacks respect the input you are giving with your keyboard.
 Without this mod, all sorts of wonky things can occur during combat if you attempt to power attack right after a dodge or sprint, potentially throwing off the combat experience quite a bit.
 This mod remedies that problem.

-It should be noted that directional power attacks do not exist with all weapon types, but this mod still prevents the issues described above from occurring.

 ## [Precision](https://www.nexusmods.com/skyrimspecialedition/mods/72347)

 "Physically accurate, true Havok collisions for melee.
 Procedural, physics-based hit reactions.
 Weapon trails.
 Hitstop and camera shake.
 Recoils when hitting certain materials.
 Supports both first person and third person, as well as other NPCs and creatures."